harness/developer-hub/release-notes/delegate.md

 #### Early release (Non-GA'ed release).

-- Upgrading redhat/ubi8-minimal to redhat/ubi9-minimal for testing purpose. **This image can have issues as this is not a GA'ed image**.
+- Upgrading redhat/ubi8-minimal to redhat/ubi9-minimal for testing purpose. **This image can have issues as this is not a GA'ed image.
+Please do not use this image tag.**

 ### Version 24.11.84304 <!-- November 11, 2024 -->